SouthPoleTelescope/slacklogging/README.md

 We again have a captive version of this package.
 I've modified it to play nicely with the less-than-official JSON formats produced above and fixed a few bugs.

-It does have its own dependencies, which are not installed by `slacklogger.sh` and you may have to install them:

-* click
-* flask
-* markdown2
-* emoji

 # Setup

-After cloning this repo you must first edit the `slacklogger.sh` file to be executible:
+After cloning this repo you make sure `slacklogger.sh` file is executible.
+If not:

 ```
 $ cd slacklogging